pruthvi247/learningAndThinking/ML/llm/hello-dl/02-RELU-hello-dl.md

 Key points:

 - `log_softmax`: gives log probabilities.
 - `nll_loss` (negative log likelihood) picks the correct class’s log probability (negated) → exactly cross-entropy when paired with log_softmax.
 - `CrossEntropyLoss` in PyTorch is a wrapper that takes logits directly; it does softmax + log + negative internally.
 - `loss.backward()`: here autograd works over the matrix multiplications, ReLU (if any), the softmax/log operations.
 - `optimizer.step()`: applies gradient updates.

----

 ## Relating back to the blog

 In the blog:

 - `makeLogSoftMax(output5)` corresponds to the log softmax step. ([berthub.eu](https://berthub.eu/articles/posts/handwritten-digits-sgd-batches/ "Hello Deep Learning: Reading handwritten digits - Bert Hubert's writings"))
 - `expected` is the one-hot matrix. ([berthub.eu](https://berthub.eu/articles/posts/handwritten-digits-sgd-batches/ "Hello Deep Learning: Reading handwritten digits - Bert Hubert's writings"))
 - They compute `loss = −(expected * scores)` → pick the relevant log probability and negate. ([berthub.eu](https://berthub.eu/articles/posts/handwritten-digits-sgd-batches/ "Hello Deep Learning: Reading handwritten digits - Bert Hubert's writings"))
 - Then `.backward` and `accumGrads` over batch, zero gradients, then update model parameters (scaled by learning rate / batch size). ([berthub.eu](https://berthub.eu/articles/posts/handwritten-digits-sgd-batches/ "Hello Deep Learning: Reading handwritten digits - Bert Hubert's writings"))

----

 ## Why this combination is important / what makes it work

 - LogSoftMax + cross-entropy gives a smooth differentiable loss landscape so gradients are well-behaved.
 - The log helps prevent numerical issues (very small probabilities → very large negative logs).
 - The one-hot + cross-entropy focuses the loss on only the correct class, but gradients affect all classes (since softmax depends on all logits).
 - Autograd automate the math of differentiation, so you don’t need to derive gradient formulas manually.

----

-If you like, I can generate a visual diagram and more example code (with ReLU layers etc.) to solidify this, and some exercises to try.
-Want me to do that?